Sydney University Judo Club

 What to Wear

-We recommend the traditional Judo uniform, a “gi”.
+We recommend the traditional Judo uniform, a “judogi”.
 A judogi is made of thick cotton and helps protect the skin from impacts and grazes.
 The judogi is used in a number of techniques and is the required uniform for competition.
 Sydney University Judo Club offers children’s size judogis for sale.

-Junior Membership Fees
+SUSF Junior Annual Membership Fee

 If the child withdraws, this forfeits SUSF and JFA membership.
 SUSF and JFA membership fees are non-refundable.